jamespares/Portfolio/README.md

 All task and user information including usernames and passwords are written to the tasks.txt and user.txt files in the repository.

-The program gives special functionality to users logged in as admin.
-Only these will be able register new log-in details.
+Only users logged in as admin will be able register new log-in details.